Jblueart/winning_project/README.md

 ![team roles](https://user-images.githubusercontent.com/104408782/190533872-e8342af9-54eb-49c0-91d8-320afb719bd6.png)

+Joe Square
+Suchi & Priyanka: Triangle
+Torrey: Circle
+Melissa: X

 ## Slack is our go to communication center to diagnose issues and colaborate on problem solving.

 Torrey Setup a group channel for us to keep up to date between class sessions.
 We also decided to share email's and phone numbers as team to be sure everyone was reachable.
+We had some Saturday sessions to collaborate & mostly independant project focus time.

 ## DataSets: